 In single-server, non-clustered data storage systems, object deletion is a trivial process.
 In an eventually consistent, clustered system like Riak, however, object deletion is far less trivial because objects live on multiple nodes, which means that a deletion process must be chosen to determine when an object can be removed from the storage backend.

-Object Deletion Example
+Object Deletion Example Scenario

 - An object is stored on nodes A, B, and C

-- Node C suddenly goes offline due to a network failure
+- Node C suddenly goes offline

 - Node C comes back online

 - The object has been marked as deleted on nodes A and B, but it still lives on node C

 - A client attempts to read the object, Riak senses that there are divergent replicas and initiates a repair process (either read repair or active anti-entropy, depending on configuration)

 At this point, Riak needs to make a decision about what to do.
 Should node C be instructed to delete the object as well?
 Should nodes A and B be instructed to reinstate the object so that it lives on all three nodes again?

 What happens in this scenario depends on how you have configured Riak to handle deletion.
 More on configuration can be found in the section below.

 Riak addresses the problem of deletion in distributed systems by marking